vetty88/Professional-Portfolio/client/README.md

 The test command will force Jest to run tests once instead of launching the watcher.

->  If you find yourself doing this often in development, please [file an issue](https://github.com/faceprojectincubator/create-react-app/issues/new) to tell us about your use case because we want to make watcher the best experience and are open to changing how it works to accommodate more workflows.
+>  If you find yourself doing this often in development, please [file an issue](https://github.com/faceProjectincubator/create-react-app/issues/new) to tell us about your use case because we want to make watcher the best experience and are open to changing how it works to accommodate more workflows.

 The build command will check for linter warnings and fail if any are found.

 ### Disabling jsdom

-By default, the `package.json` of the generated project looks like this:
+By default, the `package.json` of the generated Project looks like this:

 ```js
   "scripts": {